topo-gps/ios-manual/en/waypoints/waypoints_load.rst

 Overlappping waypoints
 ~~~~~~~~~~~~~~~~~~~~~~
-If there are two waypoints near each other, so that the icons could overlap, Topo GPS will only show the latest added waypoint.
-The underlying other waypoint will only show up if you zoom in further.
-If the waypoints do not show up when zoomed in maximally, you could try to extend the maximum allowed zoom of the map in the :ref:`Topo GPS settings <sec-settings-map>`.
+If there are two waypoints near to each other, the icons could overlap when zoomed out far enough.
+Instead Topo GPS will only show the latest added waypoint and the other waypoint is not shown.
+The underlying other waypoint will only appear if you zoom in far enough.
+If the waypoints do not show up when zoomed in maximally, you might try to extend the maximum allowed zoom of the map in the :ref:`Topo GPS settings <sec-settings-map>`.